hariravichandran/ibridgepy2docker/README.md

 docker run -p 10000:8888 --platform linux/amd64 -v "${PWD}":/home/jovyan/work ibridgepy
 ```

-The above commands have been tested on a M1 Macbook Air.
+The above commands have been tested on a M1 Macbook Air under macOS Ventura.

 More information about `docker buildx` can be found here:
 https://everythingdevops.dev/building-x86-images-on-an-apple-m1-chip/